Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 \subsection{Memory-augmented Adapter}

-\paragraph{Adapter Architecture} Different from existing parametric plugins~\cite{Ding:2022:DeltaTuning} that only adapt model representations, we propose a new type of adapter to read memory.
-The proposed memory-augmented adapter has four inputs: anchor, query, key, and value, which can be represented as $\mathbf{A}$, $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$, respectively.
+\paragraph{Adapter Architecture} We propose a new type of adapter to read memory.
+The memory-augmented adapter has 4 inputs: anchor, query, key, and value, which can be represented as $\mathbf{A}$, $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$.
 Anchors and queries are derived from the frozen NMT model while keys and values come from the memory.
 As depicted in Figure~\ref{fig:memory-aug-adapter}, we use an attention module to generate the retrieved result:

-where $\mathbf{W}_q$, $\mathbf{W}_k$, $\mathbf{W}_v \in \mathbb{R}^{d \times d}$ and the retrieved result $\mathbf{R}$ has the same shape with $\mathbf{Q}$. $T$ is a hyperparameter to control the sharpness of the retrieval distribution.
+where $\mathbf{W}_{q}, \mathbf{W}_{k}, \mathbf{W}_{v} \in \mathbb{R}^{d \times d}$ and the retrieved result $\mathbf{R}$ has the same shape with $\mathbf{Q}$. $T$ is a hyperparameter to control the sharpness of the retrieval distribution.
 To avoid the model being completely dependent on the retrieved result $\mathbf{R}$ that can be erroneous in some cases, we also take in an anchor from the original model, which is combined with $\mathbf{R}$ via a gated fusion module:

 where $\mathbf{O}$ is the adapter output, which has the same shape as the anchor $\mathbf{A}$. $\mathbf{W}_1 \in \mathbb{R}^{2d \times d}$ and $\mathbf{W}_2 \in \mathbb{R}^{d \times 1}$. $\lambda$ is the learned interpolation ratio.